 Navigating Significant Changes to What Constitutes Prior Art, Derivation Practice and More

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance for counsel to IP owners and inventors on the first-to-file system under the new America Invents Law.
+This CLE course will provide guidance for counsel to IP owners and inventors on the first-to-file system under the new America Invents Law.
 The panel will review what constitutes prior art and the new derivation practice.

 - America Invents Act